MicrosoftDocs/azure-aks-docs/articles/aks/istio-upgrade.md

     * **Rollback the canary upgrade**: In case you observe any issues with the health of your workloads, you can roll back to the previous revision of Istio:

       * Relabel the namespace to the previous revision:
+          If using revision tags:
+          ```bash
+          istioctl tag set prod-stable --revision asm-1-21 --istioNamespace aks-istio-system --overwrite
+          ```

+          Or, if not using revision tags:
           ```bash
           kubectl label namespace default istio.io/rev=asm-1-20 --overwrite
           ```